klaytn/caver-js/README.md

 # caver-js

 caver-js is a JavaScript API library that allows developers to interact with a Klaytn node using a HTTP or Websocket connection.

+**NOTE** It is recommended to use [caver-js v1.4.1](https://www.npmjs.com/package/caver-js/v/1.4.1) version when working with Kaikas Web Extension Wallet.
+See [Trouble shooting and known issues](#connect-with-kaikas-web-extension) for more details.

 ## Table of contents